-General Shareholders' Meeting held March 25, 2019, conferred authority to the Board of Directors to commit on capitalizations of 2019 profits, with the purpose that these can be included in the calculation of the Bank's regulatory capital.
-In this regard, in August and November 2019, the Board of Directors approved the commitment to capitalize the 2019 profits for S/ 504,000 thousand and S/ 300,000 thousand, respectively.
+General Shareholders' Meeting, held March 25, 2019, conferred authority to the Board of Directors to commit on capitalizations of 2019 profits, with the purpose that these can be included in the calculation of the Bank's regulatory capital.
+In this regard, in August and November 2019, and March 31, 2020, the Board of Directors approved the commitment to capitalize results for the year 2019 for a total of S/ 504,000 thousand, S/ 300,000 thousand and S/ 148,081 thousand, respectively.

-As of March 31, 2020 and December 31, 2019, the Banking Law established as a global limit that the regulatory capital shall be equal to or greater than 10% of the total risk weighted assets and indirect loans, which corresponds to the sum of: the amount of regulatory capital requirements for market risk multiplied by 10, plus the amount of the regulatory capital requirements for operational risk multiplied by 10 plus the credit risk weighted assets and indirect loans.
-As of March 31, 2020, the regulatory capital of the Bank, CrediScotia and CRAC represents 14.67%, 17.48% and 15.87% respectively, of the minimum capital requirements per market, operational and credit risk (14.45%; 17.62% and 17.11% for the Bank; Crediscotia and CRAC, respectively as of December 31, 2019).
+As of September 30, 2020 and December 31, 2019, the Banking Law established as a global limit that the regulatory capital shall be equal to or greater than 10% of the total risk weighted assets and indirect loans, which corresponds to the sum of: the amount of regulatory capital requirements for market risk multiplied by 10, plus the amount of the regulatory capital requirements for operational risk multiplied by 10 plus the credit risk weighted assets and indirect loans.
+As of September 30, 2020, the regulatory capital of the Bank, CrediScotia and CRAC represents 16.07%, 21.19% and 15.32% respectively, of the minimum capital requirements per market, operational and credit risk (14.45%; 17.62% and 17.11% for the Bank; Crediscotia and CRAC, respectively as of December 31, 2019).